UX design in knitting patterns

 Conduct user testing to identify problems with the design and develop solutions.

-As I read that list it becomes easy to see how that process can be translated out to knitting design.
+As I read that list it becomes easy to see how that process can be applied to pattern design.
 In step 2, you could look at patterns from designers you love to see what it is about their patterns that you love.
 Pay attention to how they’ve laid everything out and try to answer the question: why did they do it like this?
 Thinking critically about other designers’ choices may enable you to think more critically about how to organize your own pattern.

 Why did I put this here instead of elsewhere in the pattern?